 Given the better PRG by [BRRY14] in the regular setting, it is natural to ask whether one can get a better WPRG than [Hoz21] in the regular setting too.
-This is in fact plausible because the WPRG constructions introduced in Section 1.1 can all be viewed as error reduction procedures: given any ε_0 -PRG for ROBPs for some "mild error" ε_0 (which we call the "base PRG"), one can construct a ε -WPRG for ROBPs with better dependence on ε .
-For general standard-order ROBPs, The $O(\log(n)\log(nw) + \log(1/\varepsilon))$ seed length described in Section 3 was obtained by taking Nisan's PRG as the base PRG.
+This is in fact plausible because most of the WPRG constructions2 introduced in Section 1.1 can be viewed as a black-box error reduction procedures: given any ε_0 -PRG for ROBPs for some "mild error" ε_0 (which we call the "base PRG"), one can construct a ε -WPRG for ROBPs with better dependence on ε .
+For general standard-order ROBPs, the $O(\log(n)\log(nw) + \log(1/\varepsilon))$ seed length described in Section 3 was obtained by taking Nisan's PRG as the base PRG.
 Therefore, it is natural to think that one can obtain a better ε -WPRG for regular ROBPs by taking the PRG in [BRRY14] as the base PRG instead.